 - At this stage check the beans again.
 If they’re still too firm, may I remind you that I suggested making this at the start of the day.
 It can take another two hours!

 - At this stage, the other thing to look for is whether the dish is becoming too dry.
 A perfect cassoulet has slow, thick bubbles at the edge of the dish, indicating the sauce is moist and thick.
 If it appears dry, add a little water.

 - When the beans are to your liking and you have the slow, thick bubbles at the edge of the dish, it’s ready.

 - Pour yourself a big glass of red.
 You’ve done well!

 - Serve a piece of duck for each guest and a fair share of all the other goodies.
 Sprinkle some chopped parsley on top to make it pretty.

-If you liked this, see my other posts in this series in which I search for and learn to make quintessential regional dishes, including a chocolate snack with a Michelin-starred chef in Barcelona, Rabo de Toro (oxtail stew) in Jerez, and Lamb Tajine in Morocco.
+If you liked our classic Toulouse cassoulet recipe, do see my other recipes in this series in which I search for and learn to make quintessential regional dishes from the places we’re travelling to this year.
+So far they’ve included everything from a chocolate snack I learned from a Michelin-starred chef in Barcelona, to Rabo de Toro (oxtail stew) in Jerez, and Lamb Tajine in Morocco.